iretes/rock-scissors-paper/README.md

 ## Ecological models

+[Here](./ecological_models_summary.md) is a summary of all simulations and properties analyzed in the ecological models.

 ### Long range dispersal model

 The notebook [`long_range_simulations.ipynb`](./notebooks/long_range_simulations.ipynb) analyzes simulations of the long-range dispersal model, where individuals are modeled as gas molecules, and interactions occur between any pair.